runebaas/switzerlan-rules/rules/general/main-rulebook.md

 ### Bans

-Everyone in the team will not be allowed to participate in any SwitzerLAN tournaments for 3 years.
+All players of the offending team will not be allowed to participate in any SwitzerLAN tournaments for 3 years.

+This also includes an immediate disqualification.

 ## Game rules